Chapter 25: Attacks

 “Explain.”
 He fingered the dagger at his belt, stepping closer.

-“I used Kiepert to arrange things and do the deed,” she confessed as she knelt before him, her hands together in supplication.
-“His docent killed him and ensured Kiepert would be implicated.”
+“I used Kiepert to arrange things and do the deed,” she confessed as she kneeled before him, her hands together in supplication.
+“His docent killed him and ensured it would implicate Kiepert.”

 Gaelib towered over her.
 “If he dies by anyone but the king’s hand, my head will adorn a pike beside his.
 As will yours.
 If you’re implicated, I’ll not raise a finger to protect you.
 You’ve threatened my position.
 You’ll see how inaccurate your visions are.
 No golden queen will doom you.
 I will!”